vertalQ/demo-repo/README.md

 ## DEBUG DEVELOPMENT

-1. Utilize wiki if you do not understand program.
+1. Utilize wiki if you do not understand program